tahsinkoc/Real-Estate-MobileApp/README.md

 # Real-Estate-MobileApp
-I made this app with using React Native
+I made this app using React Native